• Skip to primary navigation

 • All selected projects must fill out a post-project report detailing the final impact of the project.
 Projects are to be completed by July 6, 2026.

 • Previous Pollinators for Texas chapter awardees MUST submit either (a) a new phase of their awarded projects or (b) a new project separate from their previously awarded project.
+Chapters may NOT submit the same application from previous years.

 Application